 Your LinkedIn headline is the most seen component of your LinkedIn profile.
 It appears everywhere your name does and gives recruiters and potential prospects a quick overview of who you are and why they should click into your profile.
 Here's what Obama's headline looks like.

-whether that's in search results, posts you comment on, or messages you send on LinkedIn.
+Your LinkedIn headline is prime marketing real estate - it appears everywhere your name and picture does, whether that's in search results, posts you comment on, or messages you send on LinkedIn.

 Let's look at an example.